 A writ or originating motion is a legal document that claims that a dispute has occurred and outlines a legal remedy which a person or company produces and files with the Court to start a court action.

 If you so choose, you may file and serve a 'Notice of Appearance ' Form 8A' within 10 days of the writ begin served on you ' but this may change if you live outside of Victoria.
 To avoid confusion, the time limit for filing will be recorded on the writ or originating motion.

 If you don't file a notice of appearance the person who has commenced the legal proceeding may ask the Court to grant the judgment or orders they have requested, without any further notice to you.

 Notice of defence

-After filing your notice of appearance, in a writ proceeding you will then have 30 days within which to file and serve a 'Notice of Defence - Form'.
+After filing your notice of appearance, in a writ proceeding you will then have 30 days within which to file and serve a Defence.
 You will need to think carefully about what your defence to your opponent's claim will be.